pinksingularity/aetherless-meter/README.md

 ## Development note

 Parts of this project were created with AI assistance and reviewed/tested by the maintainer.
+The accuracy of languages other than Spanish and English may vary.

 The maintainer is responsible for the code, behavior, packaging, and releases.